Looking for Car Stereos?Start shopping

 Depending on how your Routan is equipped, you’ll need to use an integration adapter when you replace the factory radio.
 The adapter lets you retain factory features like steering wheel audio controls, the vehicle entertainment system, the factory amplifier, and uConnect functionality (if present to begin with).
 Crutchfield strongly recommends that you use this adapter.
 We'll even give you a special discounted price on the adapter with your new stereo purchase.

 Tools needed: Panel tool, Phillips screwdriver, possibly a hacksaw (for double-DIN installations)

 The Routan's speakers are located in the front and rear doors, the dash, and the rear pillars.

 The Routan's front doors house 6"x9" speakers (Crutchfield Research Photo)

 The Routan’s stock front speakers are 6"x9" units, sourced from the Chrysler parts bin.
 The base models are 4 Ohm, while the premium models are 2 Ohm.
 If you’re keeping the factory amp, you’ll need to use low-impedence replacements (from Infinity or JBL, for example), or you’ll notice a dramatic drop-off in sound.

 No aftermarket 6"x9" speakers will fit into the factory openings because of space restrictions (unless you're willing to do some cutting), so we recommend smaller speakers for this location.
-A wide variety of 5-1/4" or 6-1/2" speakers will fit using mounting brackets, which are included with your purchase.
+A wide variety of 5-1/4" or 6-1/2" speakers will fit using mounting brackets, which are available at a discount with your speaker purchase.